draconis79/evilkitty_connectfour/README.md

 - Adding diagonal win scenario
 - Build on the theme with CSS
 - Display a message to indicate the current player's turn
-- Display a message to the game is a draw
+- Display a message to the game if it's a draw
 - Adding buttons to include start and restart game

 <br>